How does cubism work?

 What are 3 facts about Cubism?

 Cubism is an early 20th-century avant-garde art movement that revolutionized European painting and sculpture, and inspired related movements in music, literature and architecture.
 Cubism has been considered the most influential art movement of the 20th century.
 The term is broadly used in association with a wide variety of art produced in Paris (France) during the 1910s and extending through the 1920s.
+The Cubist style emphasized geometric forms, often presenting multiple views of the same subject in a single painting, or "exploding" the subject matter into fragments.
+Cubism was developed in stages, early works in the style are often categorized as " Proto-Cubist ", while later works are categorized as " Late Cubist ".
+The Cubist painters were initially met with public ridicule, but the style soon found favour with critics and the art buying public.
+By 1912, major exhibitions of Cubist works had been held in Paris, and in 1913, the first Cubist paintings were acquired by the state.

 Why is cubism so important?

+Cubism is an early 20th-century avant-garde art movement that revolutionized European painting and sculpture, and inspired related movements in music, literature and architecture.
 Cubism has been considered the most influential art movement of the 20th century.
 The term is broadly used in art history to refer to the style of painting and sculpture created by Pablo Picasso, Georges Braque, Juan Gris, Albert Gleizes, and Marcel Duchamp between 1907 and 1914.
 A primary influence that led to Cubism was the representation of three-dimensional form in the late works of Paul Cézanne.
-Cézanne’s approach to painting was deeply analytical and innovative, and his work laid the foundations of the move towards Cubism.
+Cézanne's approach to painting was deeply analytical and innovative, and his work laid the foundations of the move towards Cubism.
+In Cubism, artists began to break down objects into their geometric components, and to depict them from multiple perspectives.
+This gave rise to a more abstract and fragmented style of painting and sculpture, in which the artists aimed to capture the essence of their subject, rather than its physical appearance.
+Cubism was an important step forward in the history of art, as it challenged traditional ideas about the relationship between art and reality.
+It also had a major impact on subsequent movements, such as Futurism, Constructivism and Surrealism.
+The article explains how cubism works by breaking down the different elements that make up the style.
+Cubism is a style of art that began in the early 20th century.
+It is characterized by its use of geometric shapes and its focus on the relationships between objects.